alwesam/webpack-integrator/README.md

     $ rails generate webpack_integrator:install

 Notice the files and folders added to your rails directory.
-This is what you need to integrate a frontend Webpack to your Rails api
+This is what you need to start developing front-end JS components  in a separate client directory and bundle them using Webpack.

 Finally, insert the following line in app/views/layouts/application.html.erb within the head tag